facebook/winterfell/README.md

 **Multi-threaded proof generation.** When compiled with `concurrent` feature enabled, the proof generation process will run in multiple threads.
 The library also supports concurrent construction of execution trace tables.
 The [performance](#Performance) section showcases the benefits of multi-threading.

-**Configurable fields.** Both the base and the extension field for proof generation can be chosen dynamically.
+**Configurable fields and hash functions.** The library is generic over the selection of fields (both base field and extension field) and hash functions (including arithmetization-friendly hashes).
 This simplifies fine-tuning of proof generation for specific performance and security targets.
-See [math crate](math) for description of currently available fields.

-**Configurable hash functions.** The library allows dynamic selection of hash functions used in the STARK protocol.
-Currently, BLAKE3 and SHA3 hash functions are supported, and support for arithmetization-friendly hash function (e.g. Rescue) is planned.
+Some options for both are provided in the [math](math) and [crypto](crypto) crates, but the library can work with any implementation that complies with the specified interfaces.

 **WebAssembly support.** The library is written in pure Rust and can be compiled to WebAssembly.
 The `std` standard library is enabled as feature by default for both prover and verifier crates.
 For WASM targets, one can compile with default features disabled by using `--no-default-features` flag.

 #### Planned features

 Over time, we hope extend the library with additional features:

-**Distributed prover.** Distributed proof generation is the main priority of this project, and we hope to release an update containing it soon.

 **Perfect zero-knowledge.** The current implementation provides succinct proofs but NOT perfect zero-knowledge.
 This means that, in its current form, the library may not be suitable for use cases where proofs must not leak any info about secret inputs.